Upcoming Meetings / Events:

 Comprehensive Plan Update Events

-(Chaise Johnson, Portland Bureau of Planning and Sustainability)
+From the Portland Bureau of Planning and Sustainability-BPS:

-Ready to comment on the Comprehensive Plan Goals, Policies and Land Use Map?
+Want to track progress on the 2035 Comprehensive Plan Goals, Policies and Land Use Map?

-More about the different parts of the TSP update work can be found on the TSP website: http://www.portlandoregon.gov/transportation/63710
+More about the different parts of the TSP update work can be found on the TSP website.

 Local Publication - Portland Heights Living:

-Have you seen Eleni Kehagiaras' new social magazine, Portland Heights Living?
+Have you seen Eleni Kehagiaras' neighborhood social magazine, Portland Heights Living?
 The magazine will be written entirely by Portland Heights residents about their kids, pets, homes, businesses, events, recipes, and more.
-For more info or to get involved email Eleni, Portland Heights Living Publisher, at firstname.lastname@example.org
+For more info, to get involved, or to send in your news, email Eleni, Portland Heights Living Publisher, at email@example.com

 Join Southwest Hills NextDoor.com for neighborhood news: